VAMK-Robotics/robprojector/README.md

 projected onto a physical work table so that programmed robot positions are visible directly on the surface.

+Path visualization (move sequence, zone circles) is loaded on demand from the Home page: the program acquires RAPID mastership, reads the module source, and draws the path.
+If the robot is in manual mode the operator must accept the RMMP grant on the FlexPendant.

 Supported controllers:

 | Controller | RWS version | `rws_version` |